DimasKama/Webcam/README.md

 ### Commands

 - `/webcamconfig <field> [new_value]` - command to read/update config values.
 Not all values can be changed with it.
-Requires `webcam.command.config` or OP.
+Requires `webcam.command.config` permission or OP.

 ### Permissions